gofullstack/capistrano-chef/README.md

 If you're using [Opscode Hosted Chef](http://www.opscode.com/hosted-chef/) these files will be provided for you.
 If not, the configuration can be generated with `knife configure -i`.
 See the [Chef Documentation](http://wiki.opscode.com/display/chef/Chef+Repository#ChefRepository-Configuration) for more details.

-## Requirements

-Tested with Ruby Enterprise Edition Ruby 1.9.3, 2.0.0, and 2.1.0.
-Should work with Capistrano 2.

-### Capistrano 3 Support

-Capistrano 3 is not supported at this time.
-Pull requests that add this support are welcome.
-Issues related to Capistrano 3 have a "Capistrano 3" label in the issues section on GitHub.

 ## License

-Copyright (c) 2011-2012 Cramer Development, Inc.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.